FrostKiwi/mesa/src/microsoft/README.md

 except you might want to set the `microsoft-clc` Meson-option.
 See the general Mesa and Meson documentation for how to do that.

+The CLC compiler is using a tool call SPIRV-LLVM-Translator.
+The build instruction of this tool can be found in [clc/README.md](clc/README.md).

 This include unit tests as well, which can be run using `ninja test`.
 In the future, we might want to hide these behind the `build-tests` meson-option.